 - You are responsible for all materials charged out on your identification card.
 A valid Wilkes I.D. enables Wilkes University students to borrow books year-round at Misericordia University, Keystone College, King’s College, Luzerne County Community College, Marywood University, and the University of Scranton.

 - Books circulate for one month.
-Renewals may be made in person, by telephone, or online from the patron access area of the Farley Library catalog – ENCORE.
+Renewals may be made in person, by telephone, or online from the patron access area of the Farley Library catalog – Sierra.
 A book may be renewed once.
 DVDs circulate for three days (no renewal).
 Charges are levied for all overdue and damaged materials.
 Failure to pay fines or to return borrowed materials will result in denial of transcripts until fines are paid and materials returned.

 - Periodicals, journals, reference materials, and microform materials do not circulate.
 Reference materials, periodicals, and journal articles in print and microfilm format may be photocopied in accordance with the provisions of the U.S. copyright law.

 - To provide an optimum environment for study, all cellular phones and pagers must be kept on silent alert (vibration or visible flash) while in the library.

 - The University reserves the right to refer for disciplinary action patrons who have violated Library policy.

 - Reference Assistance: Professional staff is available for assisting students in their research endeavors.

 - Library Orientation: Group library orientation can be arranged for students upon request.

 - Bibliographic Instruction: Specific instruction in the use of library collections and reference tools is available for students upon request of the instructor.